-Nepali is a member of the Eastern Pahari branch of the Indo-Aryan language family spoken mainly in Nepal and northern India by about 25 million people.
-In 2011 there were about 20.9 million speakers of Nepali in Nepal, where it is a statutory national language.
-About 45% of the people in Nepal (12.3 million) speak Nepali as their mother tongue, and another 33% (8.6 million) speak it as a second language.
+Nepali is a member of the Eastern Pahari branch of the Indo-Aryan language family.
+It is spoken mainly in Nepal and northern India by about 32 million people, 19 million of whom speak it as a native language.
+Nepali is a statutory national language in Nepal, and about 45% of Nepali people (12.3 million) speak Nepali as their mother tongue, and another 33% (8.6 million) speak it as a second language.
 It is the main language of government, education and the legal system.

 There are about 2.9 million Nepali speakers in India, mainly in the states of Sikkim and West Bengal, where it is a statutory provincial language, and also in the states of Arunachal Pradesh, Assam, Himachal Pradesh, Manipur, Mizoram and Uttarakhand.